Podagatlapalli

+Podagatlapalle is a village in Ravulapalem Mandal, Dr. B.R.
+Ambedkar Konaseema district in the state of Andhra Pradesh in India.

+Etymology

-is believed that this village which was not known to anyone for many years was found out later.
+It is believed that this village which was not known to anyone for many years was found out later.
 It is therefore called Podagatlapalli (podagattu in vernacular means to find out; palli means village).

 A small canal flows by the side of this village called Gorinkalakalva.
 A Maharshi once performed penance for a long time when his nails grew long and became curved.
 Vasishta who was requested by this sage that there should be a river in the latter's name readily granted the latter's desire.
 So the canal was called Goruvankaranadi and it gradually became Gorinkalakalva (goru in vernacular means a nail; vankara means curved and nadi means a river).